 The frequency band 66-71 GHz is allocated on the primary basis to inter-satellite, mobile-satellite radionavigation-satellite, mobile and radionavigation services.
 To date, very few, studies have been carried out to confirm IMT compatibility with some of the existing or planned networks operating under these allocations as part of the preparations for World Radiocommunication Conference 2019 (WRC-19) agenda item 1.13.

 License-exempt access to spectrum plays a critical role in providing connectivity for users worldwide.
 In recognition of this fact, many countries have designated this frequency band for licence-exempt 5G (e.g. WiGig) technologies.
 In the United States, while issuing rules to facilitate 5G, the FCC decided to maintain the unlicensed use of the 64-71 GHz band.
 Similarly, the European Union’s Radio Spectrum Policy Group stated, “general authorised frequency use can be an important breeding ground for innovation and contributes towards a dynamic market environment.
 The application of a general authorisation regime is foreseen in the 66-71 GHz band which could be an important band for 5G.”

+In many administration, the use of the 66-71 GHz band by applications in the Mobile service is regulated on a license-exempt, technology neutral basis, similar to the 2.4 GHz and 5 GHz bands.
+Under this approach regulators adopted rules for unlicensed devices that are designed to prevent harmful interference to authorized radio services through limits on transmitter power and spurious emissions, while industry has developed standards within the framework of these rules, generally with the intention of ensuring cooperative sharing of the spectrum by unlicensed devices.
+Such approach resulted in numerous benefits and innovative products for consumers.
+There is significant risk that identification of the 66-71 GHz band for IMT at WRC-19 would disrupt this dynamic by implying a different regulatory regime for one Mobile service application (i.e., IMT) over all others.

 It is also important to recognize the nascent state of 5G ecosystem in the 60-70 GHz frequency range.
 Multi-gigabit devices are just beginning to be introduced into the market.
 Growing demand has been driving technological developments towards much higher throughputs (20 Gbps and higher), which can be attained only with corresponding spectrum capacity.
 In ITU-R significant efforts are underway to advance implementation of Multiple Gigabit Wireless Systems (MGWS) systems in 66-71 GHz frequency band.